-Apply to the projects
+Apply for the projects

 If you would like to participate in the project, just click the “Apply” button of the project you want and choose your role you want to be in the project.
-The result of your request will be announced via Email or a notification in your profile via the first supervisor.
+The result of your request will be announced via Email or a notification in your profile via the main supervisor.

 You can apply for projects as your role or the roles that fall under your category.
 For example, if your role is supervisor, you can apply for projects as Main Supervisor, Supervisor, Mentor, Member or Learner.
 If you are a mentor, you can apply for just Mentor, Member or Learner and so on.